All Episodes

 Just like it's fashionable to join the protests at Mizzou.

-It's a path of least friction.
+It's the path of least friction.

 But I am convinced that among certain people we're talking about, there's this abject fear of Christian religious people.

-This Washington Post story, Ben Carson, the humble bragging instrument of God.
+And you can see this Washington Post story, Ben Carson, the humble bragging instrument of God.

 Ben Carson became convinced of two things during his teenage years.

-Quote, one of the most spectacular and smartest people in the world.
+First, he was uniquely talented, quote, one of the most spectacular and smartest people in the world.

 And second, that God would answer his prayers, however specific they might be.